-Regular site supervision is essential to ensure all potentially damaging activities near to trees are correctly supervised.
-A pre start meeting will occur to ensure all parties are aware of their responsibilities relating to tree protection on site; this will include a site induction for key personnel.
+Regular site supervision is essential to ensure all potentially damaging activities near to trees are properly supervised.
+A pre start site meeting MUST occur to ensure all parties are aware of their responsibilities relating to tree protection on site; this MUST include a site induction for key personnel.